atecon/PairPlot/README.md

 - `centroid_linewidth`: scalar, Width of the point (default: 2).
 - `centroid_pointsize`: scalar, Size of the point (default: 2).
 - `filename`: string, Path plus filename plus file type. (optional, default: `display` which draws the resulting plot directly at the screen).
 Currently figures can only be stored in **png** format.
-- `fontsize`: int, Control the font size of the labels default: 12.
+- `fontsize`: int, Control the font size of the labels (default: 16) .
 - `grid`: bool, Draw a grid in the background if TRUE (=1) (default: FALSE)
 - `height`: scalar, Height of the canvas plot (default: 600).
 - `key`: bool, If the `factor` series is provided, a legend shows the color and point pattern for each distinct value of the `factor` variable.
 Default: 1 (TRUE).
 - `key_fontsize` int, Control the font size for the key.
-Default: 8
+Default: 14
 - `key_position`: string, Controls the position of the legend in each subplot (use standard gnuplot options). default: "top left".
 - `offset_level`: scalar, Provides a mechanism to put a boundary around the data inside of an auto-scaled graph.
 For details see: <http://gnuplot.sourceforge.net/docs_4.2/node209.html>, Default: 0.02.
 - `pointsize`: int, Control the size of points (default: 0.5).
 No support for circles.
 - `pointtype`: matrix, Control the type of points.
 Can be either an integer entry such that points associated to different levels of `factor` are of the same type.
 One may also provide a vector of integers for each distinct value of the `factor` series.
 Default: 7.
 See also: <https://i.imgur.com/xNZa7Rz.png>
 - `tics`: bool, Print x-tics and y-tics if 1 (TRUE, default), or not if 0 (FALSE).
 - `tics_fontsize` int, Control the font size of the x-y tics.
-Default: 8
+Default: 12
 - `transparency_level`: int, Controls the transparency level of points and circles (between 0 (no transparency) and 255 (full transparency)).
-Default: 0.
+Default: 90.
 - `type`: string, Select the type of plot (default: "triangle").
 The following types are supported:
 - **(i)** "matrix": Scatterplot matrix which draws a scatter plot between all combinations of variables included in list `L`.